 Has Anyone Ever Dropped The Stanley Cup In Hockey?

 While the Stanley Cup is the prized possession sought after by every NHL player, the championship trophy has experienced much abuse over the years, including being dropped on numerous occasions.
+Read on to learn about key instances in NHL history in which the Stanley Cup has been mishandled by the winning team.

 Canal Drop Kick